Semi-supervised Shelter Mapping for WASH Accessibility Assessment in Rohingya Refugee Camps: Supporting Information Appendix (SI)

-\textbf{Grid-level population.} To estimate the population at a 50-meter grid resolution, we allocate camp‑level population data to grid cells based on our shelter detection results.
-First, we compute the total area of detected shelters within the administrative boundaries of the 33 camps.
-For each camp, the 2022 and 2025 population figures are divided by the total shelter area to derive the number of people per square meter of building area.
-This calculation is performed separately for the total, female, and male populations.
-Next, we estimate the population of each grid cell by multiplying the corresponding number of people per square meter by the area of detected shelters within that grid cell.
-When a grid cell overlapped multiple camp boundaries, population estimates are weighted according to the proportion of shelter area intersecting each camp, and the weighted values are summed.
-This interpolation approach is adopted because assessing accessibility by population provides a more intuitive representation of facility distribution relative to population than assessing accessibility by shelter areas.
+\textbf{Gridded Population.} Camp-level demographic data are allocated to 50-meter grid cells based on the detected shelters for quantifying service demand at a high geospatial granularity.
+This process begins by calculating the total area of shelters identified within each camp's administrative boundaries.
+Dividing the \textit{2022} and \textit{2025} population figures by these areas provides average population density (people per $m^2$ of shelter).
+To support gender-disaggregated accessibility, these calculations are performed separately for female, male, and total populations.
+The population for each grid cell is then determined by multiplying the density of the corresponding camp by the area of detected shelters within that cell.
+For grid cells intersecting multiple camp boundaries, population estimates are weighted according to the proportion of shelter area falling within each camp and then summed.

+This approach is adopted because assessing accessibility based on the actual number of people offers a more intuitive view of how facilities are shared.
+By focusing on population rather than shelter area alone, the analysis more accurately reflects the real-world pressure on WASH services across the settlements.

-\textbf{Network distances.} Footpath data are converted into an undirected network graph, with each edge weighted by its physical length (in meters) to enable computation of minimum travel distances along the pedestrian network.
-Grid‑cell centroids (\textit{demand nodes}) and WASH facility locations (\textit{supply nodes}) are snapped to the nearest network vertex or edge to ensure topological connectivity.
-The Euclidean distance from each original point location to its snapping position on the network—referred to here as the \textit{offset distance}—is added to the computed shortest‑path length to obtain the total network distance.
-If the Euclidean distance between a demand node and a supply node is shorter than the sum of their respective offset distances, the Euclidean distance is used instead of the network‑based distance.
-Shortest‑path distances between each demand–supply pair are calculated along the network using the \textit{parallel hardware‑accelerated shortest path trees} (PHAST) algorithm~\cite{6012901}.
+\textbf{Network Distances.} An undirected network graph is constructed from footpath data, with each edge weighted by its physical length (m) to enable computation of minimum travel distances along the pedestrian network.
+Grid‑cell centroids (\textit{demand nodes}) and WASH facility locations (\textit{supply nodes}) are snapped to the nearest network vertex or edge to establish topological connectivity.

+Total distance is defined as the sum of the shortest on-network path distance (the cumulative edge length along the graph between snapped locations) and the off-network offset distance (the Euclidean distance from the original point to its snapped location).
+In instances where the direct Euclidean distance between a demand and supply node is shorter than the combined offset distances—indicating immediate proximity not captured by the digitized network—the Euclidean value is utilized as a conservative proxy.
+Shortest-path matrices for all demand–supply pairs are calculated using the \textit{Parallel Hardware-Accelerated Shortest Path Trees (PHAST)} algorithm \cite{6012901}.